tkherman/merkle_fs/README.md

 ---
 ### Operations

+*(Note: on all of the below if an invalid filepath is entered, return an error)*

 - PUT
     - traverse through merkle tree to identify node
     - check if node mod_user was self